-The History tabs in Automation displays the automation history.
-It is used as an audit, and to monitor the processes that have been run.
-It is also used to check if there were any errors.
+The Automation History tab is used as an audit to monitor the processes that have been run, and check if there were any errors.

 History is available from the following: